-Learning to feel how these tripod points contact the ground was key to making many of the exercises in the program effective.
+Learning to feel how these tripod points contact the ground is another key to making many of the exercises in the program effective.

 Problems and Fixes

-Below I’ll go over the major issues I dealt with and provide examples of exercises I used to address those problems.
+Below I’ll go over some common issues and provide examples of exercises I used to address those problems.

 Factors contributing to flat feet: